Page content

 • Where can I complete my ethics applications?

-For standard projects, ethics applications are completed on the Intergrated Research Application System (IRAS).
-The IRAS is a system that is used for applying for the permissions and approvals for health and social care/community care research in the UK.
+For standard projects, ethics applications are completed on the Integrated Research Application System (IRAS).
+The IRAS is a system that is used for applying for permissions and approvals for health and social care/community care research in the UK.
 It produces an IRAS ID, which is used by stakeholders across the UK as the common study identifier.
-The IRAS system requires you to create an account IRAS captures the information needed for the relevant approvals from the following review bodies:
+The IRAS system requires you to create an account and IRAS captures the information needed for the relevant approvals from the following review bodies:

 • Administration of Radioactive Substances Advisory Committee (ARSAC)